-Following is a descending list of the top 15 tall buildings situated in London that have climbed to fame through its architecture and as important landmarks on the city’s skyline.
+Following is a descending list of the top 15 tallest buildings in London that have climbed to fame through its architecture and as important landmarks on the city’s skyline.

 The Shard was inspired by the spires of Churches apparent in the historic architecture of the city and sits next to the river Thames like a sculpture rising from its waters.
 This edifice houses numerous 26-floored office spaces, three restaurants, a five-star hotel and UK’s famous highest viewing gallery called “The View from The Shard”.